London Stadium: Road

-Travellers by car are advised to use the public car parks at Westfield Stratford City, Stratford International station, and the Stratford Centre.
+The nearest public car parks for the stadium are at Westfield Stratford City, Stratford International station, and the Stratford Centre.
 The Queen Elizabeth Olympic Park also has several docking stations for the London Cycle Hire scheme.

 Bus and coach

-The following routes serve the London Stadium directly:
+The following routes serve London Stadium directly:

 A further 17 services use Stratford bus station and Stratford City bus station, which offer a network of services across East London.
 In addition, route 25 from City Thameslink serves Central London.

 National Express coach services to Stratford bus station provide a direct connection to Stansted Airport and several other routes to Essex and East Anglia.